 Electronic notarization vs. remote online notarization

-How remote notarizations work
+How remote online notarizations work

 Below are the steps on how to perform a remote notarization: